foo123/Contemplate/README.md

 * allow the engine to be extended by (custom) plugins
 * add Contemplate implementations for Perl, Java, Scala
+* transform Contemplate (for PHP) into a PHP C-extension, Contemplate (for node) into standalone executable (eg. https://github.com/crcn/nexe)
 * keep-up with php, node, browsers, python updates